eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

     -   Support auto-completion of values paths for fixed input schema.
 -   Added timer for workflow execution and in activity view.

-v24.1.0 of eccenca DataIntegration introduces the following changes:
+v24.1.0 of DataIntegration introduces the following changes:

 -   Show project variables re-ordering errors (with details) directly in project variables widget.
 -   Support PATCH and DELETE requests in REST operators.